NYULibraries/dlts-open-square-search-application/README.md

 Note that even though the tests in `search-form.js` use the Solr fake, they are not included in the `test:browser:update:fixtures` script because the spinner test is designed to perform a search for which the Solr fake will never have a stored response.
 This is to ensure the spinner stays visible long enough for the test to register its appearance.
 The other test in the `search-form` suite uses a blank search which should never return results, so the fixture file should never need to be updated.

-#### Golden files
+#### Golden files TODO: remove

+TODO: reduce and minize the need for this step with dockerized solr

 The initial golden files were created by a script which generated golden file data from the Solr fake fixture files in `tests/browser/fixtures/solr-fake/`.
 The fixture files were generated from the live Solr indexes which themselves were programmatically verified against the metadata files in [NYULibraries/dlts-epub-metadata](https://github.com/NYULibraries).